 While this town is a ghost town by definition, it is not totally without life.
 Most of these buildings have been continually occupied since they were built, and are in great condition.

 The most notable buildings to check out are the cabins and a small museum that are still standing.

-And some buildings have even been nicely restored to preserve the history.
+The ghost town of Vicksburg still has some buildings that have even been nicely restored to preserve the history.

 How to get to Vicksburg:

 Take highway 24 north from Buena Vista, or if you’re coming from Leadville head south, until you reach County Road 390/Clear Creek Reservoir.

 Take CR 390 past the lake, and it’s 9 miles to Vicksburg.
 Continue another 3 miles to nearby Winfield, another ghost town, where the 2WD portion of the road ends.

 You can get plenty of adventuring under your belt here by continuing on to one of the 4 other ghost towns nearby: Winfield, and two smaller towns, Rockdale and Beaver City.

 This ghost town is well-preserved but is only accessible during certain months of the year.
 Independence is located 16 miles east of Aspen.